Vyral/base-template/_posts/2018-05-04-will-the-upcoming-usda-changes-affect-you.md

 June 4, 2018 will be a big day in the mortgage world.
 It’s the day that the new maps from the USDA come into effect for the 2018 fiscal year.

-As you may already know, the three main qualifications for a USDA loan are:<br>&nbsp;
+As you may already know, the three main qualifications for a USDA loan are:

 * You must have at least a 620 credit score
 * You must be purchasing in a USDA-eligible area